Grizz97/DiscordWebhooks/README.md

                     >>>>>>>>>     READ THIS    <<<<<<<<<<

-Please use this with care as webhooks are capable of doing the @everyone,@here and all role ping.
+・Please use this with care as webhooks are capable of doing the @everyone,@here and all role ping. <br/>
-Adding a for/while loop in the main function can result in spamming . <br/>
+・Adding a for/while loop in the main function can result in spamming . <br/>
-A webhook can use Custom(normal/animated) emotes but you have to provide the emote id for example : <:vSuccess:845197262309425192>
+・You can enter custom emotes by their id for example : <:vSuccess:845197262309425192>

 [Click here to know More](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)<br/>